 Loribeth Mau, Grade 6 Teacher at Robert Hill Lane Elementary School

 Dolly Sanders has more than twenty-seven years of teaching experience at the elementary school level.
 A big believer in constructivist teaching, Dolly supports the theory that learning occurs best when students are actively involved in constructing their knowledge as opposed to passively receiving information.
 Second only to teaching is her great love of travel.
 She’s traveled extensively throughout six of the seven continents.
-Dolly has been fortunate to have the opportunity to combine her two passions: she’s taught in Nepal as well as Korea.
-Dolly has a BCLAD in both Spanish and Russian.
+Dolly has been fortunate to have the opportunity to combine her two passions—education and travel—by teaching in Nepal as well as Korea.
+Dolly has Bilingual, Cross-Cultural, Language and Academic Development (BCLAD) authorization in both Spanish and Russian.

 Nadine Shindel, Grade 1 Teacher at Calvert Charter School

-Nadine Shindel is in her twenty-fourth year of teaching with LAUSD.
-She earned a BA in Deaf Studies with focuses on teaching; speech; and language, audiometry, and linguistics.
+Nadine Shindel is in her twenty-sixth year of teaching with LAUSD.
+She earned a Bachelor's degree in Deaf Studies from California State University, Northridge (CSUN), with focuses on teaching; speech and language, audiometry, and linguistics.
 She holds a Child Development Certificate, a Multiple Subject Teaching Credential, and a Mild/Moderate Disabilities Credential for K through Grade 12.
+She has taught students at every grade level TK-5 with Gifted and Talented Abilities, Mild Disabilities, English Language Learners, and/or “Typical” abilities.
+She spent a year as a school Coordinator to learn the behind-the-scenes collaboration with administration, staff, parents, and students.
 Nadine teaches her students to value and grow with their mistakes because, as actress Helen Hayes poignantly shared, “Every expert was once a beginner.”

 Susie Shiver, Grades 3–5 Teacher at Lassen Elementary School